TrailsofGold/whitepaper/docs/game_concept/treasures.md

 | 0.8          	| 1.00 PGLD     	| 5.00 PGLD     	| 10.00 PGLD     	|
 | 0.9          	| 1.13 PGLD     	| 5.63 PGLD     	| 11.25 PGLD     	|
 | 1.0           | 1.25 PGLD     	| 6.25 PGLD     	| 12.50 PGLD     	|

+Like location, treasure value is then assigned by pair:
+- the first treasure (the furthest) get 80% of the calculated treasure value
+- the seconde one (the closest) get 20% of the calculated treasure value

 ### VS mode